cdixita0-sketc/PowerBi-Projects/Data Modeler/readme.md

 # Data Modeler - Building a Normalized Star Schema Data Model

-## Project Objective
+## Project Overview

-Designed and implemented a normalized data model in Power BI using industry-standard data modeling practices.
-The project focused on relationship management, schema design, hierarchies, data categories, and model validation.
+This project focuses on designing and implementing a normalized Star Schema data model in Power BI.
+The objective was to build a scalable and efficient model using Fact and Dimension tables, relationship management, hierarchies, data categories, and model validation techniques.

-## Skills Demonstrated
+## Project Objectives

-- Data Modeling
-- Star Schema Design
+- Build a normalized Star Schema model
-- Fact & Dimension Modeling
-- Relationship Management
-- Cardinality Configuration
-- Cross Filter Direction
-- Active & Inactive Relationships
-- Hierarchy Creation
-- Data Categories
+- Create and manage table relationships
+- Configure relationship cardinality
-- Matrix-Based Validation
+- Implement hierarchies
+- Apply data categories
+- Demonstrate inactive relationships
+- Handle ambiguity scenarios
+- Validate model behavior using Matrix visuals

 ## Tools Used